Financial Architecture: Modeling for Scrutiny and Scale

 Down Round Defense

 If the market forces a lower valuation than your last round (a "down round"), shift to protecting your terms.
+The psychological impact of a down round is often worse than the economic impact, but only if you let bad terms creep in during the negotiation.

 Choose simple, clean terms over a higher price with bad strings attached.
 A lower price with clean terms is recoverable.
 A high price with toxic terms can wipe out your equity later.
+We will explore this in depth in the Term Sheet Negotiation chapter.

 Key Takeaways